 - Doesn't mean that there isn't also an improper purpose behind the request

 A corporation doesn't have to grant the request for financial information.
 If the request isn't proper, the corporation can easily resist sharing the information.
-This increases the importance of stating proper purposes when making a request for financial information.
+This increases the importance of stating proper purposes when requesting financial information.
 Some reasons that are considered proper in all situations include:

 - To ascertain share value